Introduction

 Areas of current research

-Active sensory coding in the whisker system.
+Sensory processing and coding in the whisker system.
 A major feature of sensory systems is that sensory detectors are actively moved to sample the environment (e.g., whiskers, fingertips, eyes, sniffing in the olfactory system).
 How the brain processes active sensory inputs is not understood.
 Rats actively sweep their whiskers at 5-12 Hz to detect objects and determine object location, surface features, and shape.
 We are currently performing several types of experiments to determine how tactile information is extracted by moving whiskers and processed and encoded in somatosensory areas of the cortex.
-These include behavioral analysis of whisker vibrations during whisker use, multi-site tetrode recordings during active palpation onto objects, and single-unit and whole-cell patch clamp recordings to determine how S1 neurons encode complex, natural whisker inputs.
+These include behavioral analysis of whisker input during whisker sensation, multi-site neural recordings during active palpation and discrimination, and single-unit and whole-cell patch clamp recordings to determine how S1 neurons encode complex, natural whisker inputs.

 Time and timing in sensory processing and learning.
 Precise timing is critical for sensory processing, from speech production and recognition to processing of visual motion, and disruption of rapid temporal processing may be the basic deficit in dyslexia and other language impairment.
-Recent work from our laboratory indicates that whisker inputs are also encoded with high temporal precision, and that this precision is critical for sensory representation and for plasticity in the cortex.
-We are currently testing how this temporal precision arises, and its perceptual importance, with the goal of understanding the neurobiological basis for temporal processing deficits, and how they may be remedied.
+Recent work from our laboratory indicates that whisker inputs are encoded in S1 with high (~ 10ms) temporal precision, and that this precision is critical for accurate sensory representation and for plasticity.
+However, sensory behavior appears to reflect integrated input at slower time scales.
+We are currently testing how this temporal precision arises in S1, and its perceptual importance, with the goal of understanding the neurobiological basis for temporal processing deficits, and how they may be remedied.
 This work is done as part of the National Science Foundation-funded Temporal Dynamics of Learning Center.

 Design from www.maadesigns.co.uk Downloaded from Free Templates